DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 title: "Finishing a mix"
 ---

-## Master Bus Processing - general concepts
+## Master Buss Processing - General Concepts

 It's common to add processing on our master bus to create a more combined sound.
-This can be a challenging process that takes care not to undo your decisions in the mixing process.
+This can be a challenging process to take care not to undo your decisions in the mixing process.

 ### Compression

 Compression is one of the most common processors on the master.

-Some uses:
+Below are some uses for master buss compression:

-- It introduces some level interaction between different parts in your mix by ducking quiet signals slightly in response to louder ones, and in doing so it gives a feeling that the mix coheres better.
-It’s common to hear engineers talk of master-buss compression “gluing the mix together” on account of this.
+- It introduces some level of interaction between different parts in your mix by ducking quiet signals slightly in response to louder ones, and in doing so it gives a feeling that the mix coheres better.
+It’s common to hear recording engineers talk of master-buss compression “gluing the mix together” on account of this.
 - It can create pumping effects that add a subjective sense of loudness and aggression, which suits certain music genres, especially rock music.
 - By boosting lower-level signals, it draws more attention to internal mix details and generally makes the music seem more emotionally engaging.
 - If a characterful compressor is used, then it may subjectively enhance some aspects of the mix—for example, by adding subtle distortion artifacts at certain frequencies.
 - Some engineers feel that it reduces the negative side effects of down-the-line mastering or transmission compression.
-Here’s Andy Wallace, for example: “A long time ago, I learned that [radio compression] was seriously changing how the low end sounded and the balance . . .
+Here’s Andy Wallace, for example “A long time ago, I learned that [radio compression] was seriously changing how the low end sounded and the balance . . .
 That’s when I really started experimenting with a substantial amount of stereo compression.
 And I found that if I had something compressed ahead of time and was happy with the sound of it, the additional compression from the radio station had less effect.”
 - It evens out the dynamics of the entire mix signal, increasing the production’s average levels so that it appears louder at a given metered peak level.

 Concepts:

-> Master-buss compression simply for the purposes of “mix glue” rarely uses more than about 2 to 3dB of gain reduction at most.
-Where you want to keep transient smoothing and pumping artifacts to a minimum, you’ll likely want to rely on a slow attack time and automatic release time, whereas faster release time settings will tend to draw out more of the mix details.
+> Master-buss compression simply for the purposes of “mix glue” rarely uses more than about 2 to 3 dB of gain reduction at most.
+Where you want to keep transient smoothing and pumping artifacts to a minimum, you’ll likely want to rely on a **slow attack time and automatic release time**, whereas **faster release time settings will tend to draw out more of the mix details**.
 Ratios over 2:1 are unlikely to be useful in these cases, and you may discover that ratios as low as 1.1:1 may be more appropriate, depending on the musical style.
-If you’re looking for more aggressive pumping compression, however, then you might even see 8dB of gain reduction on peaks, with faster attack/release times and higher ratios.
-Lee DeCarlo also recommends one important refinement: “I’ll play with the release and the attack times until I can actually make that limiter pump in time with the music.”
+If you’re looking for more **aggressive pumping compression**, however, then you might even see **8 dB of gain reduction on peaks, with faster attack/release times and higher ratios.** Lee DeCarlo also recommends one important refinement: “I’ll play with the release and the attack times until I can actually make that limiter pump in time with the music.”

 Watch out for these common side effects of compression on the master:

-- _Loss of attack on prominent transients, such as kick and snare drums._ Suggested remedies: reduce gain reduction; increase attack time; reduce ratio; adjust knee softness; switch level-detection mode from peak to average (RMS); select a different compressor design.
+- _Loss of attack on prominent transients, such as kick and snare drums._ Suggested remedies: reduce gain reduction; increase attack time; reduce the ratio; adjust knee softness; switch level-detection mode from peak to average (RMS); select a different compressor design.
 - _Excessive gain pumping._ Suggested remedies: reduce gain reduction; adjust release time or switch to automatic mode; apply low-frequency EQ cut in the level-detection side-chain; select a different compressor design.
 - _Unwanted distortion._ Suggested remedies: lengthen attack and release times; adjust knee softness; select a different compressor design.
 - _Loss of weight on instruments with low-end transients, such as kick drums._ Suggested remedies: reduce gain reduction; lengthen attack time; apply low- frequency EQ cut in the level-detection side-chain; adjust knee softness; select a different compressor design.